marcelcases/svm-model/README.md

 ## Introduction

 The goal of this laboratory assignment is to model the primal and dual formulations of a Support Vector Machine using AMPL.
-To test the models, a training set of 1000 random samples is generated, and then it is tested with a test set of another 1000 samples.
+To test the models, a training set of 1000 random samples is generated, and then it is tested with a test set of another different 1000 samples.
 Furthermore, the models are tested with a real dataset of spam classification.
 The results are analysed and discussed.

 ## Models